Social Security and Medicare tax for U.S. Citizens and Resident Aliens Employed Abroad by American Employers

 The term "American employer" means a person who is:

-- An individual who is a resident of the United States.
+- An individual who is a citizen or resident of the United States.

-- A partnership, if two-thirds or more of the partners are residents of the United States.
+- A partnership, if two-thirds or more of the partners are citizens or residents of the United States.

-- A trust, if all of the trustees are residents of the United States, or
+- A trust, if all of the trustees are citizens or residents of the United States, or

 - A corporation organized under the laws of the United States or of any State or the District of Columbia.